oracle/oraclesolaris-contrib/StatsStore/Sharing_Sheets/add_shared_sheet.md

 ```

-Once the above service has been restarted successfully, you can login to the we interface to view the sheet on your personal dashboard.
+Once the above service has been restarted successfully, you can login to the web interface to view the sheet on your personal dashboard.

 Find a sample sheet [here](/StatsStore/Sharing_Sheets/sample-sheet.json).